 Using Blood Tests to Monitor RA Disease Activity

-RA is a disease that involves complex interactions among multiple proteins in a number of tissues, including bone, cartilage and synovium.11 Vectra® DA is a multi-biomarker blood test that simultaneously measures 12 key biomarkers consistently associated with RA disease activity and combines them in a single score between 1 and 100.
-By providing an objective and reproducible measure of RA disease activity that can be used to complement existing assessment tools, Vectra DA provides an objective and reproducible measure of RA disease activity that can be used to complement existing assessment tools.12,13
+RA is a disease that involves complex interactions among multiple proteins in a number of tissues, including bone, cartilage and synovium.11 Vectra® is a multi-biomarker blood test that simultaneously measures 12 key biomarkers consistently associated with RA disease activity and combines them in a single score between 1 and 100.
+By providing an objective and reproducible measure of RA disease activity that can be used to complement existing assessment tools, Vectra provides an objective and reproducible measure of RA disease activity that can be used to complement existing assessment tools.12,13